yeshjho/Typoon/readme/README-en.md

 - Run command: You can replace a text with the output of a command.

-- Per-program configuration: Can be automatically turned on/off and use different matches depending on the currently focused program.
+- Per-program configuration: Can be automatically turned on/off or use different matches depending on the currently focused program.

 - File watcher: Detects the change of the config file and the match file, and apply those changes automatically.